-Ousmane Diagana is the Vice President for Ethics and Business Conduct (EBC) and Chief Ethics Officer of the World Bank Group since October 2015.
-EBC’s mandate is to promote the development and application of the highest ethical standards by staff in conducting Bank business.
-To achieve this, EBC is mandated to:
+Ousmane Diagana became the Vice President for Ethics and Business Conduct (EBC) and Chief Ethics Officer of the World Bank Group in October 2015.
+EBC advances the Bank Group’s goals by promoting corporate values and ethical risk management—as well as the inclusion of ethical considerations in strategies, policies, operations, and interactions among staff.

 Diagana, a Mauritanian national, joined the Bank in 1992.
-He has a degree in economics, finance, and planning, as well as certificate in education policies and analysis.
+He has degrees in economics, finance, and planning, as well as a certificate in education policies and analysis.

-He is married and the father of four children.
-He speaks six languages (French, English, Arabic, Soninke, Fulani, and Wolof).
+Married and the father of four children, Diagana speaks six languages (French, English, Arabic, Soninke, Fulani, and Wolof).